European shares fall, hit by weak earnings and banks

 "There are big FX headwinds from last year which are filtering through now ... and that's going to be the trend for Swiss drugmakers and for Swiss stocks more generally," said Joe Rundle, head of trading at ETX Capital.

-Euro zone banks slid 3.7 percent, with several Italian lenders being suspended "limit down" for the second time in as many days.
+Euro zone banks were down 3.5 percent, with several Italian lenders being suspended "limit down" for the second time in as many days.

 An EU scheme to help Italy's banks offload billions of euros of bad loans has been greeted with falls in the sector since Wednesday.
 The deal is a complex compromise, and could see the banks take significant losses on the debt.

+"There's a realisation that while the issues are being dealt with, there are a range of further measures that will need to be taken."

-H&M fell 4.8 percent after the fashion firm warned that price reductions to help shift large stocks of winter wear after unusually warm weather and a strong dollar would weigh on its first quarter.
+Fashion firm H&M fell 5.1 percent after the fashion firm warned that price reductions to help shift large stocks of winter wear after unusually warm weather and a strong dollar would weigh on its first quarter.

-Among the gainers were oil firms, after Brent crude hit a three-week high on signs that Russia was preparing to cooperate with OPEC on cuts to supply.
-The STOXX 600 Oil & Gas sector was up 1.6 percent.
+Among the gainers were oil firms, after Brent crude hit a three-week high on signs that Russia was preparing to co-operate with OPEC on cuts to supply.
+The STOXX 600 Oil & Gas sector was up 1.5 percent.

-A top riser in the sector, Spain's Repsol, rose 5.3 percent after announcing a 2.9 million euro writedown on its 2015 results, after oil prices plunged well below the $50 a barrel they had forecast as an adverse scenario.
+A top riser in the sector, Spain's Repsol rose 5.8 percent after announcing a 2.9 million euro writedown on its 2015 results, after oil prices plunged well below the $50 a barrel they had forecast as an adverse scenario.

 Despite the big writedown, analysts note that the underlying quarter was strong while debt reduction had also been positive.

-Investors were also digesting the latest update from the U.S. Federal Reserve, which kept rates unchanged on Wednesday saying it was "closely monitoring" global economic and financial developments, signalling it was not ready to abandon a plan to tighten monetary policy this year.
+Investors were also digesting the latest update from the U.S. Federal Reserve, which kept rates unchanged on Wednesday saying it was "closely monitoring" global economic and financial developments, signalling it wasn't ready to abandon a plan to tighten monetary policy this year.

 * March quarter net profit 1.74 billion rupees versus loss 372.9 million rupees year ago